algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 #### Annotations

 Annotations in Godot allow to enhance the functionality of your scripts by exposing properties to the editor, managing initialization, or customizing class behaviors.
-Here's a table summarizing the key annotations:
+Here's a table summarizing the key annotations :

 | **Annotation**      | **Description**  |
 |---------------------|------------------|